McGuffey Reading Services

 Many parents ask for tutoring options following the diagnostic testing.
 We offer tutoring in the fall and spring each year, as well as an intensive summer literacy program.
 If you are interested in enrolling your child in one of our programs, please call 434-924-9349.

-Our Summer Reading Program will be operating online, for more information please continue to the page linked below or call us.
+Our reading programs are currently operating online, for more information please continue to the page linked below or call us.

-McGuffey's Summer Reading Program is designed for school-age children in need of intervention during the summer break to either maintain their literacy skills or work to build their literacy skills.
-The Program is an intensive 6-week intervention from June 22 - July 31.
-The students attending the 6-week Summer Reading Program are in grades Kindergarten through Middle School.
-The Program is designed to meet the needs, and build on the strengths, of students who may have struggled along their literacy path.
+McGuffey's reading programs are designed for school-age children in need of intervention to either maintain or work to build their literacy skills.
+Students attending our programs are in grades Kindergarten through Middle School.
+Our programs are designed to meet the needs, and build on the strengths, of students who may have struggled along their literacy path.

-- Using an intensive intervention lesson, students work one-on-one with teachers to develop an intensive instructional program to best meet the needs of their students.
+- Students work one-on-one with teachers to develop an instructional program to best meet the needs of their students.

 - Our lessons follow a structured literacy format and can include the following components based on individual needs: 1) systematic teaching of phonemic awareness, phonics/decoding, and spelling to build word recognition; 2) targeted fluency instruction to build reading rate and prosody; 3) advanced decoding and spelling examining syllables and meaning parts (including affixes and word roots); 4) comprehension instruction to include both background knowledge/vocabulary and strategy use; and 5) writing instruction for application and/or for supporting comprehension.